sandepal-org/mq01-ops/README.md

   stored in an image registry.
 - Shortly after the changes are committed to the git repository, an ArgoCD application detects the updated YAMLs.
-It applies them to the cluster to create or update a running `mq01` MQ queue manager.
+It applies them to the cluster to create or update a running queue manager, `mq01`.

 This tutorial will walk you through the process of setting up this
 configuration: